 The weekend break in Guernsey flies by before you know it, a whirlwind of walking tours across the magnificent coastline, drinking the finest wines and eating all the vegetarian gastronomic specialities that you can find.
 You feel more alive than ever, invigorated by the mermaid kingdom and her surrounding castles, where history and the future collide in one magical island, you can taste the salt on your lips.
 The children are sated, calm at last, curly hair bunched up in scruffy buns, sand between their toes.
 You make angels in the sand, rough sketches in time, a tribute to the beautiful angels that long went to sleep, you remember them all.
 Together you hold hands and close your eyes, until the weekend is over and you are back home once more, an office drone who knew what it felt like to truly live again.
 You remember that moment and you hold it close to your chest, it gets you through the evening.

 Have You Ever Been To Guernsey Before?

-Please note this is a collaborative post with Condor Ferries but all thoughts (or should I say fictionalized stories) are my own.
+Please note this is a collaborative post with Condor Ferries but all thoughts are my own.
+Guernsey is a fantastic destination for a weekend break!
 Also exciting news for my readers, you can get half price foot passenger day trips using my code DAYOUT2018 and you can find all the T&Cs here